• Course begins August 5, 2026

-• This 5-week course includes live sessions with the instructor each week
+• Live sessions with the instructor each week from 2:00 to 3:30pm Eastern U.S. time

 Romans after Rome

-This first lesson untangles the myriad artistic and ideological links between Late Roman costume and what we nowadays refer to as ‘Anglo-Saxon’ or ‘Celtic’ dress accessories, highlighting that the idea of Rome persisted through new forms and new lenses well into the 6/7th centuries.
+This first lesson untangles the myriad conceptual and ideological links between Late Roman Britain and what we nowadays refer to as ‘Anglo-Saxon’ or ‘Celtic’, highlighting that the idea of Rome persisted through new forms and new lenses well into the 6th and 7th centuries.

 Little Kingdoms